RPCodebase/RPCodebase/README.md

 <details>
 <summary> 👔 About Me</summary>

 My name is RP.
-I’m a senior developer with a full-stack background on several technologies.
+I’m a senior developer with a full-stack background.
 I hope to share some of my professional and personal projects in this repository.

-Over the past 20 years, I’ve gained experience across some aspects of the application lifecycle, including frontend, backend, and dev-ops.
-It allows me to take full ownership of a project from design to implementation and deployment.
+Over the past several years, I’ve been exposed to several technologies including  frontend, backend, and dev-ops.
+I've been involved in all stages of application development lifestycle from initiation to implementation and maintenance.
 </details>

 <details>